Shadorain/shadoXmonad/README.md

 ## Install

 Super simple install.
 You do not even need `xmonad`/`xmonad-contrib`/`xmobar` as dependencies.
-They will all be built locally for you so that
+They will all be built locally for you so that:

 1. You aren't in haskell dependency hell on your root system
 2. You get the power of bleeding edge xmonad with many features!

+One thing you may need as a dependency before hand is this package which may be only if you are on Void Linux but it symlinks libraries that are needed:
+`ncurses-libtinfo-devel`.
+Make sure to install this before you run setup

 Simply clone the repository and run the setup script provided from your xmonad directory.